Studying philosophy will help you develop a range of important life skills. These include:

-The American Philosophical Association maintain a more extensive list of famous people who have studied philosophy.
+The American Philosophical Association maintains a more extensive list of famous people who have studied philosophy.
 If you decide to pursue a minor in philosophy you will be in good and diverse company.

 Word On The Net Is ...

 Interest in philosophy has exploded among those seeking a competitive edge in the job market as business leaders have come to realize the value of philosophical skills: